-If actuarial assumptions are borne out by experience, the College will fully accrue retiree benefits by expensing an amount each year that equals the normal cost.
+If actuarial assumptions are borne out by experience, the District will fully accrue retiree benefits by expensing an amount each year that equals the normal cost.
 If no accruals had taken place in the past, there would be a shortfall of many years' accruals, accumulated interest and forfeitures for terminated or deceased employees.
 This shortfall is called the actuarial accrued liability (AAL).
 We calculated the AAL as the APVTPB minus the present value of future normal costs.

 The initial UAAL was amortized using a closed amortization period of 30 years.
-The College can amortize the remaining or residual UAAL over many years.
-The table below shows the annual amount necessary to amortize the UAAL over a period of 30 years at 5% interest.
+The District can amortize the remaining or residual UAAL over many years.
+The table below shows the annual amount necessary to amortize the UAAL over a period of 30 years at 4.75% interest.
 (Thirty years is the longest amortization period allowable under GASB 43 and 45.)
 GASB 43 and 45 will allow amortizing the UAAL using either payments that stay the same as a dollar amount, or payments that are a flat percentage of covered payroll over time.
 The figures below reflect the level percentage of payroll method.
-This amortization payment would increase each year based on covered payroll.